Casper Photos

 Center Street looking south, approx. 1900.
 Postcard by Schulte Hardware Company.

 Although, the first oil refinery in Casper opened in 1895, the real growth of the town commenced about 1910 with the expansion of the Salt Creek oil fields in the northern part of the County.
-Compare the above view with the next view.
+Compare the next two views of the Richards & Cunningham Store on Center Street.